 - Structured design

-For anyone that prefers a more structured, stable shoe, Garcia recommends the Asics Gel-Kayano.
-The Kayano is a great choice if your feet tend to roll in while you walk or if you prefer more ankle support while walking.
+For anyone who prefers a more structured, stable shoe, Garcia recommends the Asics Gel-Kayano.
+The Kayano is a great choice if your feet tend to roll in while you walk or if you like more ankle support while walking.

 While it's a little more stiff than some other best walking shoes, the Kayano is still comfortable and well-cushioned.
 This version is built with flexible forefoot grooves that give you a smooth and natural transition from heel to toe as you take each step.